You are currently browsing legacy 4.0 version of documentation. Click here to switch to the newest 5.1 version.

 The operators above are considered basic and self-explanatory.
 They work on all value types including 'numbers' and 'strings'.

-The simplest example would be to return results with field value equal to a given input e.g. if we want to return a document from
+The simplest example would be to return results with the field value equal to a given input.
+If you want to return a document from the

-@companies collection (more about collection can be read here) you need to execute following query:
+@companies collection (more about collection can be read here), you need to execute the following query:

 from Companies where Name = 'The Big Cheese'

-between returns results inclusively and the type of border values used must match.
-It works on both 'numbers' and 'strings' and can be substituted with
+between returns results inclusively, and the type of border values used must match.
+It works on both 'numbers' and 'strings' and can be substituted with the

 <= operators (see the example below).